Does Your Homepage Tell AI What You Do?

 Why this matters for AI search

 AI models scan your page to learn what your business is, what it does, and who it serves.
-The H1 tag is the strongest on-page signal for this.
-When your H1 is a slogan or missing, the AI has to guess.
-It often guesses wrong or skips you.
+The H1 tag is one of the strongest on-page signals for this.
+When your H1 is a slogan or missing, the AI has to guess, and it often guesses wrong or skips you.

-87% of sites had two or more of these issues at once.
-A site with no H1, a carousel, and a vague tagline gives AI three reasons to skip past it.
+These problems compound.
+A site with no H1, a carousel, and a vague tagline gives AI several reasons at once to skip past it.

 What a good H1 looks like for AI